dstibbe/scalajs-workshop/README.md

 Here we enter the script we previously had in ```hello.html``` to start our application.

-*Using the plugin*
+*The plugin is used*

-To use the workbench we configure a single script tag in ```hello.html```
+To use the workbench we configured a single script tag in ```hello.html```

 ```html
 <script type="text/javascript" src="/workbench.js"></script>
 ```
-and remove the old ones.

-This will bootstrap the workbench, including the created fastOptJS javascript, after which it will execute the bootSnippet, configured above.
+This bootstraps the workbench, including the created fastOptJS javascript, after which it will execute the bootSnippet, configured above.

 *Run with the plugin*